void

 Limanowa is a town in western Galicia, known for the battle in December 1914 where Austria-Hungary succeeded in repelling a Russian offensive that threatened Kraków.
 This was the Dual Monarchy's first strategic victory in the war and saved it from immediate collapse.

-From Hauptmann Tayrle's uttering it is easy to assume that Austria-Hungary lost the battle.
-This is however not correct (as mentioned above).
+From Hauptmann Tayrle's statement it is easy to assume that Austria-Hungary lost the battle.
+However, this is not correct (as mentioned above).

 Quote(s) from the novel